VadimGush/algorithms/notes/classes.md

 If you class DOES have one of the 5 method, it should not have any other methods.
 Which means that if your class is a RAII class, it should not do anything except for managing resources. (single responsibility principle)

+### noexcept for move
+If you have move constructor or move assignment they should be `noexcept`.